openregulatory/templates/templates/techdoc/62304/user-needs-list.md

 # User Needs List

-> This is a list of your user needs (also referred to as 'stakeholder requirements').
-This is what you would most commonly start with for your
+> This is a list of your user needs (also referred to as "stakeholder requirements").
+This is what you would
-> requirements mapping: it is the most high-level part of your design input.
-Describe the generic requirements
+> most commonly start with for your requirements mapping: it is the most high-level part of your design
-> your device will need to meet.
-Only in a next step, these user needs will be translated into
+> input.
+Describe the generic requirements your device will need to meet.
+Only in a next step, these user
-> (and linked to) software requirements which will present the technical specifications of your product.
+> needs will be translated into (and linked to) software requirements which will present the technical
+> specifications of your product.

 > Of course, you could also use your own tool like Jira or GitHub issues for this.
 Just ensure that the
 > content (i.e. the columns shown here) is roughly the same.